Community Banking in the 21st Century

 Kenneth grew up in Eufaula, Alabama and received an electrical engineering degree from Auburn University and completed the executive MBA program at the University of Alabama.

-Elena Loutskina is a Professor of Business Administration and Peter M. Grant II Bicentennial Foundation Chair in Business Administration at the Darden School of Business, University of Virginia.
-Loutskina's research is centered on the financial intermediation.
-She originally started her career by exploring the impact of securitization on management of financial and nonfinancial corporations.
-Over time, her research interest expanded to address topics in consumer finance, mortgage markets, small business lending and regulation of financial intermediaries.
-Her work has been published in top academic journals including the Journal of Finance, Review of Financial Studies and the Journal of Financial Economics.
+Elena Loutskina is a professor of business administration and the Peter M. Grant II Bicentennial Foundation Chair in Business Administration at the Darden School of Business, University of Virginia, Charlottesville, Virginia (UVA).
+Her research is centered on financial intermediation.
+She originally started her work by exploring the impact of securitization on management of financial and nonfinancial companies.
+Over time, her research interest expanded to exploring more dimensions of commercial banks strategic management.
+Her papers have addressed topics in consumer finance, mortgage markets, small business lending and regulation of financial intermediaries.
+In 2019, Loutskina received the UVA Alumni Association Distinguished Professor Award.
+Her work has been published in the Journal of Finance, Review of Financial Studies and the Journal of Financial Economics.
+She is currently the co-editor of the Journal of Financial Intermediation.
+She has served as a visiting scholar with the Federal Reserve Bank of Cleveland and as fellow of the Wharton Financial Institutions Center at the University of Pennsylvania.
+Loutskina received her Ph.D. in finance from Boston College, Chestnut Hill, Massachusetts.
+She received her Bachelor of Science in mathematical economics and her Master of Science in applied math in economics from Belarus State University, Minsk, Belarus.

 Alden McDonald, Jr. is president and CEO of Liberty Bank and Trust Company, one of the top African American-owned financial institutions in the United States.
 McDonald oversees an expanding network of financial institutions serving urban communities and provides leadership in community development to a diverse customer base throughout America.
 He is recognized as a passionate advocate and dynamic catalyst in providing avenues for economic growth, home ownership, wealth building and leadership development in the African American community.
 McDonald has gained a national reputation as a creative, insightful, yet practical problem solver who has developed mortgage and banking products that enhance the opportunities for the financially underserved, as well as the upwardly mobile populations of America's cities.
 A graduate of the Louisiana State University’s School of Banking and Columbia University's Commercial Banking Management Program, McDonald has celebrated more than 50 years in banking.
 Under his stewardship, Liberty has grown from an initial asset base of $2 million to more than $700 million in assets.
 Over the past 10 years, Liberty has closed over $1 billion in loans.
 Liberty now operates financial institutions in nine states and 11 major urban areas.